Branch points of split degenerate superelliptic curves I: construction of Schottky groups

 There are several equivalent definitions of a Schottky group (in the non-archimedean setting) that can be found in the literature.
 For our purposes, the most directly useful one will be the following definition.

 \begin{dfn} A finitely-generated subgroup $\Gamma < \PGL_2(K)$ is said to be \emph{Schottky} if every nontrivial element of $\Gamma$ is loxodromic.

 \end{dfn}

-It is shown in \cite[\S I.1.6]{gerritzen2006schottky} that the set of limit points of a Schottky group $\Gamma$ does not coincide with all of $\proj_K^1$, and so we have $\Omega_\Gamma \neq \varnothing$ in this case (in other words, the action of $\Gamma$ is \textit{discontinuous}).
-The fact that $\Gamma$ acts on a nonempty subset of $\proj_K^1$ discontinuously is in fact what enables us to speak of taking a quotient with respect to the action of $\Gamma$.
+It is shown in \cite[\S I.4.1.3]{gerritzen2006schottky} using \textit{good fundamental domains} that the set of limit points of a Schottky group $\Gamma$ is strictly contained in $\proj_K^1$, and so we have $\Omega_\Gamma \neq \varnothing$ in this case (in other words, the action of $\Gamma$ on $\proj_K^1$ is \textit{discontinuous}).
+The fact that $\Gamma$ acts on a nonempty subset of $\proj_K^1$ discontinuously is in fact what enables us to speak of a well-behaved quotient with respect to the action of $\Gamma$.
 It is moreover shown in \cite[\S I.3]{gerritzen2006schottky} that a Schottky group is free.
 We will independently recover the latter fact in the superelliptic case that we are interested in: see \Cref{rmk free} below.